contextgeneric/cgp-patterns/content/associated-types.md

 ## Trait Minimalism

-It may look overly verbose to define multiple type traits and require the exact type trait to to be included as the supertrait of a method interface.
-For example, one may be tempted to define just one trait that contains methods and types, such as:
+At first glance, it might seem overly verbose to define multiple type traits and require each to be explicitly included as a supertrait of a method interface.
+For instance, you might be tempted to consolidate the methods and types into a single trait, like this:

 ```rust
 # extern crate cgp;